Lean On Me — We Fix Fences

 Does Lean On Me also install new fences?

 Yes.
-In addition to fence post repair, Lean On Me offers professional new fence installation including wood privacy fences, vinyl, chain link, picket, and cedar fences — all with a 10-year warranty.
+In addition to fence post repair, Lean On Me offers professional new wood and cedar fence installation — all with a 10-year warranty.

 What is the Lean On Me patented technology?